2020 Alaska mid-air collision

-The 2020 Alaska mid-air collision occurred at approximately 8:27 a.m. on July 31, 2020, when a de Havilland DHC-2 Beaver collided with a Piper PA-12 over the Kenai Peninsula, Alaska, approximately two miles northeast of Soldotna Airport, near mile 91.5 of the Sterling Highway.
-Most of the wreckage landed about 200 yd from the road.
-Alaska State Representative Gary Knopp was piloting one of the aircraft and was killed in the accident.
+On July 31, 2020, a de Havilland DHC-2 Beaver collided with a Piper PA-12 over the Kenai Peninsula, Alaska, approximately 2 mi northeast of Soldotna Airport, near mile 91.5 of the Sterling Highway.
+Most of the wreckage landed about 200 yards from the road.
+Occupants of both aircraft, including Alaska State Representative Gary Knopp, who was piloting one of them, died from the accident.

 Victims

 All six occupants of the Beaver were killed as a result of the collision.
 Five died instantly, while the sixth person succumbed to their injuries during transport to the local hospital.

 Gary Knopp, the pilot and sole occupant of the Piper, also died at the crash location.
 He was elected to the Alaska House of Representatives in 2016 and had been a long-time flight instructor and pilot.
-In his honor, Gov. Mike Dunleavy ordered U.S. and Alaska state flags to be flown at half-staff for three days.
+In his honor, Gov. Mike Dunleavy ordered US and Alaska state flags to be flown at half-staff for three days.